Siddharth-lal-13/Reddit-Analysis-Dashboard/README.md

 The application is deployed on Render with the following configuration:
 - **Dependencies**: Specified in `requirements.txt`, excluding `tensorflow==2.12.0` since topic embeddings are precomputed locally and served from the `static/` directory.
-- **Runtime**: Utilizes Gunicorn to serve the Dash app, configured to bind to Render’s designated port.
+- **Runtime**: Utilizes Gunicorn to serve the Dash app, configured to bind to Render's designated port.
-- **Build Process**: Leverages Render’s Git integration for automated deployment from the repository.
+- **Build Process**: Leverages Render's Git integration for automated deployment from the repository.

-This setup ensures a stable, scalable deployment, accommodating the project’s resource needs while maintaining performance.
+This setup ensures a stable, scalable deployment, accommodating the project's resource needs while maintaining performance.

 ## Technical Insights and Analysis